thereisnowayyy/AutosportInfo/README.md

 This is my first ios app.
-in this app you can see Formula 1 info of season 2021 - Driver Stats, Teams Stats and see Circuits.
+In this app you can see Formula 1 info of season 2021 - Driver Stats, Teams Stats and see Circuits.

 API provided by:
 https://ergast.com/mrd/